 “We are encouraged to see increased participation in the ACT exam,” said RUSD Assistant Superintendent for Secondary Education Dr. Bethel Cager in the release.
 “We are, however, disappointed to see a slight decrease in our average composite scores."

 This summer, 77 students took the district's free, online ACT prep class led by teachers trained and certified by Princeton Review, and officials are hoping to see higher scores as a result.

-Members of the Class of 2011 scored an average of 21 on the ACT when the scores at Park, Case, Horlick and Walden were considered.
+on the ACT when the scores at Park, Case, Horlick and Walden were considered.
 The state Department of Public Instruction posted the scores for the Class of 2012 early Wednesday morning.
 Figured in parentheses are the 2011 scores:

 - Case: 208 of 532 seniors; Avg. score = 20.7 (21.3)

 - Horlick: 204 of 529 seniors; Avg. score = 19.9 (19.9)

 - Park: 239 of 558 seniors; Avg. score = 19.4 (19.9)

 - REAL School: 24 of 27 seniors; Avg. score = 20.9 (22.2)

 - Walden III: 64 of 74 seniors; Avg. score = 22.4 (22.7)

 Also, RUSD started EXPLORE testing in eighth and ninth grades and PLAN tests in tenth grade as a tool for determining college readiness.
 But the test scores are also designed to help educators map coursework for students to better prepare them for college.